What is PET/CT?

 At Decatur Health Imaging, LLC, PET Scans and CT scans are done simultaneously for a more accurate reading of the patient’s findings.
 With a combined PET/CT, the PET image provides a measurement of metabolic activity and the CT image provides a detailed picture of the internal anatomy.

-If you have had a PET/CT scan done at our facility and would like to complete our patient satisfaction survey (if you did not complete one in the office), please click here.
+If you have had a PET/CT scan done at our facility and would like to provide feedback, please click here to send us a message.

 PET/CT is a recognized clinical certainty with proven uses in four major areas: Oncology, Neurology, Urology, and Cardiology.